 Of the 269 multifamily units, only 17 are planned to be affordable units.
-The vast majority of the multifamily units, although planned to be subject to the Los Angeles Rent Stabilization Ordinance (RSO), will be market-rate, luxury units.
+These are planned to be covenanted as affordable for very low income households for a period of 55 years.
+The vast majority of the multifamily units, although planned to be subject to the Los Angeles Rent Stabilization Ordinance (RSO), will be market-rate units.
 The Project entails demolition of existing affordable RSO units and displacement of their occupants, many of them long-term residents of the buildings to be destroyed.